-As of 25 May 2018, the European Union General Data Protection Regulation (GDPR) goes into effect.
-Starting by that date, all TDs, Team Captains, National Delegates, Zonal Directors, and other ICCF officials and agents should not disseminate any player personal information (such as email addresses, ages, birthdays, etc.) without the expressed permission of each person involved.
+As of 25 May 2018, the European Union General Data Protection Regulation (GDPR) went into effect.
+Starting that date, all TDs, team captains, National Delegates, Zonal Directors, and other ICCF officials and agents are not to disseminate any player personal information (such as email addresses, ages, birthdays, etc.) without the expressed permission of each person involved.
 Failure to comply with this may have legal ramifications.